 Restaurant Sletten is part of the Formel B restaurant group.
-In addition to the one-Michelin-starred flagship in Copenhagen, they also have excellent eateries like restaurant Palægade – where we have enjoyed some of the finest Danish smørrebrød – and the latest addition the to the family which is restaurant Format in Hotel St. Annæ.
+In addition to the one-Michelin-starred flagship in Copenhagen, they also have excellent eateries like restaurant Palægade – where we have enjoyed some of the finest Danish smørrebrød – and the latest addition to the family which is restaurant Format in Hotel St. Annæ.
 Here, the former Geranium sous chef, Will Smith, is taking hotel dining to a whole new level.

 Back to Humblebæk and restaurant Sletten, where we ate dinner one of our evenings in North Zealand.
 Immediately, upon entering the dining room, I got this strong sensation of Danish hygge.
 It’s sort of inexplicable, and something I rarely feel outside of Denmark, but there it was – that feeling of relaxation, enjoyment, and coziness at the same time.
 “Now, it feels like we are in Denmark!”
-I said to Hedda.
+I said.
 The informal atmosphere, the neighborhood clientele, and the laughter and cheers that filled the room all contributed.
 However, it was when the first few snacks arrived at our table, that I truly felt at home (I might be Norwegian, but I regard Denmark as my second home).
 This meal was just what we needed to fall in love with Denmark all over again.
 Good produce, big flavors, and rustic yet pretty presentations.
 It was nearly flawless.
 Click here to see more photos from this dinner.

 Have you been to North Zealand?
 Please share any recommendations you may have for my next visit in the comments below.